Amdo: 13th century

-Under the Mongol Yuan dynasty of Kublai Khan, Amdo and Kham were split into two commandaries, which, along with Ü-Tsang, were collectively referred to as the three commandaries of Tibet.

-14th century through the 16th century
+14th to 16th century

-The following Ming Dynasty nominally largely maintained the Mongol divisions of Tibet with some sub-division.
-However, from the middle of the Ming era, the Chinese government lost control in Amdo, and the Mongols again seized political control.
-However the Ming dynasty continued to retain control of Xining, Xunhua and Hualong.
+Although the following Ming Dynasty nominally maintained the Mongol divisions of Tibet with some sub-division, its power is weaker and influenced Amdo mostly at their borders.
+The Mongols again seized political control in Amdo areas from the middle of the 16th century.
+However, the Ming Dynasty continued to retain control in Hezhou and Xining wei.
+As trade between Mongols, Tibetans, Muslim and Han Chinese deepened, a system of xiejia developed around Gansu.
+They initially served as lodgings for travelers but eventually assumed additional responsibilities, such as regulating commerce, collecting taxes, and settling legal disputes alongside the local yamens.

 17th century

 Upper (Kokonor) Mongols from northern Xinjiang and Khalkha came there in 16th and 17th centuries.
 Power struggles among various Mongol factions in Tibet and Amdo led to a period alternating between the supremacy of the Dalai Lama (nominally) and Mongol overlords.
 In 1642, Tibet was reunified under the 5th Dalai Lama, by gaining spiritual and temporal authority through the efforts of the Mongol king, Güshi Khan.
 This allowed the Gelug school and its incarnated spiritual leaders, the Dalai Lamas, to gain enough support to last through the present day.
 Gushi Khan also returned portions of Eastern Tiber (Kham) to Tibet, but his base in the Kokonor region of Amdo remained under Mongol control.